paulcalcraft/jms-weight-injector/README.md

 # jms-weight-injector
-A tool that enables new 3D character models to be created for the Halo game engine.
+A tool that enables new 3D character models to be created for the Halo game engine and imported into Halo Custom Edition.